Asifm95/json-parser/README.md

  ```

-After a synatx validation it exits the array parser and returns the value.
+After a synatax validation it exits the array parser and returns the value.

 ```